SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 a generic function or type.

 It can also be useful to define requirements for associated types.
-You do this by defining :newTerm:`generic where clauses`.
+You do this by defining a :newTerm:`generic where clause`.
 A generic ``where`` clause enables you to require that an associated type must conform to a certain protocol, or that certain type parameters and associated types must be the same.